ovi-lab/Unity-DirectInput/README.md

 Note that everything is adjustable in the native DLL, The Custom Force effect exists but has not been fully done, And the collision effects are only in the Unity project.

 ## Compatible Devices
-### Note that all the devices that use Direct Input (from the old Logitech G wheels to the advanced Simcube ones) should work
+### Note that all the devices that use Direct Input (from the old Logitech G wheels to the advanced Simucube ones) should work
 The community has tested and verified these devices do indeed work.
 Albeit not all devices support all the FFB effects!

 | Peripheral                         | Test Status    |